Posted on May 17th, 2013

 The concept of shared server is simple.
 Let us think of a house with several rooms.
 Each room is occupied by a different family.
 So, the house becomes a shared house.
 A shared server is similar.
 The hosting service provider will have a server machine which is divided into smaller rooms or server spaces.
 Each of those spaces are occupied by different websites.
 When you buy a shared space, you actually buy a small space in that server machine which is shared by others.
 When you are on a shared server, you have a few limitations:

 1. When on a shared server, you cannot run any script that will eat up too much bandwidth (we will learn about bandwidth later).
 When that happens, other websites on the same server will not load quickly or they may not load at all for a few minutes.
-Your hosting service provider will not allow this.Learn more on how to build a website here.
+Your hosting service provider will not allow this.Learn more on how to build your own website here.

 2. You cannot post videos directly.
 This means that if you are the creator of the videos, you cannot use a shared server.
 The reason is the same as mentioned above.
 Videos directly hosted on your server space will eat up too much bandwidth when your website visitors play your videos on their web browser.
 This will cause problem for other websites.